How Does a Concrete Pump Work?

 Concrete pumps have been a dramatic advantage for the construction industry.
 Imagine a construction worker in the early 1900s pushing a wheelbarrow full of concrete, making trip after trip after laborious, sweaty trip, until he had finally poured the modest amount of concrete necessary for the project.
 This method is inefficient, time-consuming and labor-intensive.
 The concrete pump provides a much easier and faster way of moving concrete.

-Concrete pumps have been particularly transformative in high-rise construction.
+Concrete pumping trucks have been particularly transformative in high-rise construction.
 Before the invention of the concrete pump, cranes had to lift heavy buckets of concrete into the air toward higher floors.
 A bucket holds only a small amount of concrete, so this process was inefficient.
 Modern concrete pumps can pump much faster than cranes can lift buckets, and they allow for a continuous flow of concrete.
 They also enable the concrete to be poured directly via a placing boom rather than being transferred sloppily in a bucket.

 Concrete pumps offer many other benefits as well.
 Because they work continuously, they can pump substantial volumes of concrete at a time.
 Because the concrete is always flowing, employees are constantly busy, never standing around and waiting for concrete to arrive by other methods.
 A concrete pump can be set up very quickly, and it requires only a small number of employees to operate it.
 All these features make concrete pumps essential user-friendly, efficient and time-saving features on any construction site today.